 Conventional diversity, equity, and inclusion initiatives that focus on employee engagement and belonging are fundamentals but today’s challenges push us to do more.
 We need to reach far beyond initiatives and awareness in the workplace to give workplace conversations on racism the exigency it deserves.

-Leaders should allow a platform for workers to discuss the racial bias they face outside of the workplace because irrespective of your racial, political, or other views, the current state of protest and upheaval are almost impossible to escape.
-Creating a human to human connection through mediums like committees or buddy systems (mentoring programs) with conversations around the current state of protest are great ways to demonstrate empathy and give employees the opportunity to start a critical dialogue on the current brutality and injustice presented on social media platforms.
+Leaders should allow a platform for workers to discuss the racial bias they face outside of the workplace because irrespective of your racial, political, or other views, the current state of protest and upheaval is almost impossible to escape.
+Creating a human-to-human connection through mediums like committees or buddy systems (mentoring programs) with conversations around the current state of protest are great ways to demonstrate empathy and give employees the opportunity to start a critical dialogue on the current brutality and injustice presented on social media platforms.

 This demonstration of strengthening the discourse can start with anyone who is in support of the fight against racial injustice or experiencing racial injustice.
 The opportunity to discuss issues around racism has been extended to me in recent days and I encourage leaders to step outside their comfort zone and extend an invitation to their coworkers to discuss what they are struggling with outside work.